|

 Websites

-Both brokerages have websites with charting, order entry, account management, and research tools.
+Both brokers offer websites with charting, order entry, account management, and security research tools.
+The J.P.
+Morgan Investing site is a bit more user-friendly and easier to navigate.
+But when it comes to trading power, the IBKR site is much stronger.

+For example, the J.P.
+Morgan Investing order ticket offers only four trade types.
+The IBKR web-based ticket, by comparison, offers nine trade types plus two bracket orders (take profit and stop loss).
+Charting is similar: J.P.
+Morgan Investing does not offer full-screen charts, while Interactive Brokers does, with many TradingView tools.

+Options trading shows the same difference.
+Interactive Brokers offers strong tools, including implied volatility charts and a strategy builder.
 J.P.
-Morgan Investing’s site is easier for beginners to use.
-But Interactive Brokers’ site has more trading power.

-For instance, J.P.
-Morgan Investing’s order form only has four order types, while the IBKR web form has nine, plus bracket orders (take profit and stop loss).
-In charting, J.P.
-Morgan Investing doesn’t have full-screen mode, but Interactive Brokers does, plus many TradingView tools.

-For options, Interactive Brokers’ site has robust features, like implied volatility charts and a strategy builder, while J.P.
-Morgan Investing only has basic call and put chains.
+Morgan Investing, by comparison, only provides basic call and put chains.

 Winner: Interactive Brokers